langleyfoxall/react-dynamic-data-table/README.md

 In some cases there may be a need to make some columns be different widths by defining a width, rather than the table changing based off of content.

-The `columnWidths` prop excepts an object with either a string or number as the values.
+The `columnWidths` prop expects an object with column names as the keys and either a string or number as the values.

 When a number is passed the width will become a percentage.
 If a string is passed then it respects whatever unit is set.